Isabella-Pham/Isabella-Pham/README.md

 ### yes I am using the Snapchat anime filter in my github pic
-I'm currently taking a gap year right now to intern at Datadog for the Fall and Snapchat for the Spring.
+I'm currently taking a gap year right now to intern at Datadog for the Fall and Snapchat for the Winter.
 Then I'll be going to Stripe and Microsoft.

 <!--
 **Isabella-Pham/Isabella-Pham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.